-Fortunately, one of the best aspects about Thailand and Bangkok, in particular, is the abundance of accommodation to suit all budgets.
-Generally speaking, it is usually easy to find an appropriate accommodation in a relatively short time and housing is a very good value for money compared to other big cities around the world.
-The lowest end of the market begins with the least expensive apartments around 1,500 Baht monthly, little more than a hole in the wall, and in no way suitable for foreigners!
-At the other end of the spectrum you find international standard executive apartments and condo’s running well into 200,000 Baht monthly.
+Fortunately, one of the best aspects of Thailand and Bangkok, in particular, is the abundance of accommodation to suit all budgets.
+Generally speaking, it is usually easy to find appropriate accommodation in a relatively short time and housing is a very good value for money compared to other big cities around the world.
+The lowest end of the market begins with the least expensive apartments around 10,800.00 Baht monthly, little more than a hole in the wall, and in no way suitable for foreigners!
+At the other end of the spectrum, you find international standard executive apartments and condo’s running well into 20,800.00 Baht monthly.
 In between these opposites is a world of different options: Studio’s, 1, 2, 3 bedroom condo’s, serviced apartments and houses.

-As a newcomer to Bangkok and Thailand, you will undoubtedly have your hands full with new and exiting challenges.
-That is why the attitude of many expats is that, with all the chaos that is Bangkok, you will want your apartment to be as nice and relaxing as possible.
+As a newcomer to Bangkok and Thailand, you will undoubtedly have your hands full with new and exciting challenges.
+That is why the attitude of many ex-pats is that, with all the chaos that is Bangkok, you will want your apartment to be as nice and relaxing as possible.
 Somewhere you can really relax after a day at work and battling traffic, language and heat.

-Generally speaking, most condo’s and apartments that offer facilities close to what you are accustomed to in the west, begin at 10,000 Baht monthly for a nice studio or 1-bedroom apartment with access to public transport and the city center.
-The local Thai residents will typically be middle class families with good office jobs.
+Generally speaking, most condo’s and apartments that offer facilities close to what you are accustomed to in the west, begin at 15,000 Baht monthly for a nice studio or 1-bedroom apartment with access to public transport and the city center.
+The local Thai residents will typically be middle-class families with good office jobs.
 10,000 Baht will give you something like a 35 square meter. studio in the On Nut area (last stop on BTS).
-Most expats would probably want to spend at least 20,000 – 30,000 Baht for a one or two bedroom apartment in a central location.
+Most ex-pats would probably want to spend at least 30,000 – 40,000 Baht for a one or two-bedroom apartment in a central location.

 If possible, the best option is to book a serviced apartment for the first few weeks, which will let you adapt to your surroundings while you look for your ideal apartment.